 The names of the authors of the plant classification are as follows: First to publish was ‘Michx.’ which refers to Andre Michaux (1746-1802), French botanist who made many exploring expeditions in the U.S. collecting and cataloging many species.
 Two important works of his are the Histoire des chênes de l'Amérique septentrionale (1801 - Oaks of North America), and the Flora Boreali-Americana (2 vols., 1803).
 His son Francois, traveled with him and the father’s notes were later used for the 3-volume North American Sylva, for which Thomas Nuttall provided some supplements.
 Michaux's work was amended by ‘Nutt.’ who is that same man that worked with Francois Michaux - Thomas Nuttall (1786-1859) English botanist who lived and worked in America from 1808 to 1841.
-On his many expeditions he collected many species that had been originally collected by Louis and Clark but lost by them on their return journey.
+On his many expeditions he collected many species that had been originally collected by Lewis and Clark but lost by them on their return journey.

 Comparisons: Wood Poppy is similar in appearance to a poppy introduced from Europe, the Celandine Poppy, Chelidonium majus L., which is found naturalized in most of the eastern half of North America including Minnesota.
 It has smaller flowers, less that 3/4 inch, and hairless seed capsules.
 That plant is quite weedy and should be avoided.